Dipankar Banik

 Off the keyboard

-Pi projects, trails, and weekend builds
+Side projects and weekend builds

 • Building Raspberry Pi projects · github.com/dipankarbanik/gpati

-• Walking Pleasanton Ridge Regional Park
+• Outdoors Pleasanton Ridge Regional Park

 BasedPleasanton, CA